Edgewood High School of the Sacred Heart: Athletics

 The boys' golf team won the 2009 and 2010 WIAA Division 2 state championships.

 The girls' golf team has won the state title 14 times in 15 years, nine times consecutively (2001–2009).
-They lost by one stroke in 2010 but have taken title every year since; their current streak running from 2011 to 2015.
-This leads all schools in number of team championships in that sport.
-It is also the longest consecutive championship streak for any girls' sport in state history.
+They lost by one stroke in 2010 but took every title from 2011 to 2015.
+It is the longest consecutive championship streak for any girls' sport in state history.

 The boys' hockey team advanced to the state title game in 2008, finishing as runner-up to Eau Claire Memorial High School.
 The alpine ski racing team (for both boys and girls) has had individual competitors place in the top four in conference standings.

-The girls' soccer team won the 2009 and 2011 State Championships.

-The boys' swim and dive team was Division 2 state champion in 2014 and 2019.

-The girls' swim and dive team took the state team title in 2015, 2016, 2017, 2018, 2019, 2020, and 2021.

-The boys' tennis team won the Division 2 State Title in 2016 and 2018.
-The team has also finished runner up 7 times since joining the WIAA.

-The girls' tennis team were state champions in 2013 and 2015.

-The girls’ volleyball team has been conference champions 12 of the past 13 seasons.

 The Ultimate Frisbee team advanced to the state title game in 2016, finishing as runner-up to Madison West High School.

 The girls' basketball team won the Division 3 state title in 2017, defeating Greendale Martin Luther 51–30.

-The boys' golf team won the 2017 WIAA Division 2 state championships.
+The boys' golf team won 6 consecutive Division 2 State Championships, from 2017-2023 (No competition 2020).